Keyboard shortcuts

 • refs (array of strings, default: []): Git refs to compare against when determining which files to check.

 • ignore (array of strings, default: []): Glob pattern(s) matching files that all tools should ignore.
+These patterns are combined with the default ignore patterns unless no_default_ignores is set.

 • linter (array of tables): Array of linter configurations, see below.